mikbe/commandable/README.markdown

 ## Principle of Least Surprise

-I've tried to honestly follow the theory of the principle of least surprise so it should just work like you would expect it to.
+I've tried to follow the principle of least surprise so Commandable should just work like you would expect it to.
+As long as you expect it to work the same way as I do.

 ## Requirements ##